ETH-D-MAVT-Cheatsheets/eth-d-mavt-cheatsheets.github.io/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the LaTeX Template Share!
+Welcome to the ETHOS Cheatsheet Repository!
 ================================================

 .. toctree::